MrFriendCS/H-CS/docs/H-CS-SDD.md

 | Carl | 22  | 1.89 |
 | Dina | 21  | 1.59 |

-It can also be represented as comma separated values, e.g. `people.csv`.
+It can also be represented as a comma separated values, e.g. `people.csv`.

 ```
 Alan,24,1.78